nginx/unit-docs/source/installation.rst

             gpgcheck=0
             enabled=1

       #.
-Install Unit base package and additional packages you would like to
+Install Unit base package and other packages you would like to use:
-         use:

          .. code-block:: console

             # yum install unit
-            # yum install unit-devel unit-go unit-jsc8 unit-perl \
+            # yum install :nxt_term:`unit-devel <Required to install the Node.js module and build Go apps>` unit-go unit-jsc8 unit-perl \
                   unit-php unit-python27 unit-python37 unit-ruby

    .. tab:: 28

       .. warning::

-         Unit package versions 1.12 and above are not available for Fedora 28.
-         This distribution is obsolete; please update your system.
+         Unit 1.12+ packages aren't available for Fedora 28.
+This distribution is obsolete; please update.

       #.
 To configure Unit repository, create the following file named
          :file:`/etc/yum.repos.d/unit.repo`: